-City/County Building Requirements
+City/County/Other Building Requirements

 The City of Sisters and Deschutes County require that a building permit be obtained prior to beginning construction of any improvement or making additions or changes to an existing structure.
-Applications with the intent to circumvent the City of Sisters code requirements will not be approved.
-Please verify all City regulations with the building and planning departments prior to proceeding with any work.
+Applications with the intent to circumvent the City of Sisters and/or local/state/federal code requirements will not be approved.
+Please verify all applicable regulations with the building and planning departments prior to proceeding with any work.